lsulibraries/LDL_manual_build/README.md

 - Inside the <transportConnectors> element, find the configuration for the STOMP transport connector and change the stomp url from 0.0.0.0 to 127.0.0.1:61613
 - Keep the port and the rest.
 - ```name="stomp" uri="stomp://127.0.0.1:61613"```
+  - 61623 is fcrepo dynamic stomp port we configured in fcrepo.properties
 ### 2. Karaf
 We are geting passed karaf and terminated karaf from our old documentation.
 Karaf is not been used to install latest Alpaca Microservices any more, We will install alpaca with a jar file in the next step.